Welcome to Retina Associates, LLC

-To schedule an appointment at any of our offices serving Shawnee Mission, Overland Park, Kansas City and other neighboring communities, send us a message or call our office:
+To schedule an appointment at any of our offices serving Lenexa, Overland Park, Kansas City and other neighboring communities, send us a message or call our office:

 Our mission is the preservation and restoration of sight in our patients.
 We strive to provide exceptional professional care in the most comfortable surroundings.
 It is our goal to provide the highest level of care and treatment working with your referring doctor, who remains an important part of your eye care team.
 We will keep your doctor completely informed of the care you receive.
 Our Team